Comparing NYSE:SLQT (SLQT) & Its Peers

-NYSE:SLQT (NYSE: SLQT) is one of 25 public companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
-We will compare NYSE:SLQT to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, earnings, valuation and risk.
+NYSE:SLQT (NYSE: SLQT) is one of 25 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
+We will compare NYSE:SLQT to similar businesses based on the strength of its dividends, institutional ownership, analyst recommendations, valuation, risk, earnings and profitability.

-29.4% of NYSE:SLQT shares are held by institutional investors.
-Comparatively, 69.0% of shares of all “Insurance agents, brokers, & service” companies are held by institutional investors.
-26.7% of shares of all “Insurance agents, brokers, & service” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares NYSE:SLQT and its peers top-line revenue, earnings per share and valuation.
+This table compares NYSE:SLQT and its rivals’ net margins, return on equity and return on assets.

 |NYSE:SLQT